What Plans Are in Place For When the Queen Passes?

 People will find out in ways both modern and ancient

 Once all the really important people know, everyone else across the United Kingdom and the world will find out—you’ll probably remember for the rest of your life where you were when you hear the news.
 All press outlets will be informed at once, the Guardian reports, with a news release.
 At the same exact moment and in keeping with tradition, a footman in mourning clothing will post a black-edged notice to the gates of Buckingham Palace.
 Also at the same time, the royal family’s official website will show the announcement on its homepage.
-All of this needs to fall into place precisely so that no false info gets out—as happened in 2017 when the press passed around a rumour the Queen’s husband, Prince Philip, had died (nope, he was just retiring and is still going strong at 97 years old).
+All of this needs to fall into place precisely so that no false info gets out—as happened in 2017 when the press passed around a rumour the Queen’s husband, Prince Philip, had died (nope, he was just retiring at that time).
+Sadly, he did pass away in April 2021, just a few months shy of his 100th birthday.

 The press have their own plans in place